rhysseddon/Flags-Quiz-MS2-Project-/README.md

 ### Images

-The background image is open source provided by Ylanite Koppens on [www.pexels.com](https://www.pexels.com/photo/beige-analog-gauge-697662/)
+- The background image is open source provided by Ylanite Koppens on [www.pexels.com](https://www.pexels.com/photo/beige-analog-gauge-697662/)

-All the flag images were opensource and taken from [www.countryflags.com](https://www.countryflags.com/en/wales-flag-image.html)
+- All the flag images were opensource and taken from [www.countryflags.com](https://www.countryflags.com/en/wales-flag-image.html)

+### Acknowledgements
+- Friends and family for their honest opinions, checking responsiveness on their devices and spell checking!
+- Code Institute slack channel @robinz_alumni and @Clint and for their very helpful advice.
+- Mentor Rohit Sharma for his excellent guidance and advice.